nrfconnect/sdk-nrf/applications/machine_learning/README.rst

    After the mode is switched, the LED color changes to red and the LED starts blinking very slowly.
 #.
 Program the :ref:`central_uart` sample to a compatible development kit, for example the nRF52840 Development Kit.
    Turn on the programmed device.
-   After a brief delay the Bluetooth connection between the sample and the Thingy:52 is established.
+   After a brief delay the Bluetooth® connection between the sample and the Thingy:52 is established.
    The Thingy:52 forwards the sensor readouts over NUS.
    The LED on the Thingy:52 starts to blink rapidly.
 #.
-Connect to the Bluetooth Central UART sample with a terminal emulator (for example, PuTTY).
+Connect to the Bluetooth® Central UART sample with a terminal emulator (for example, PuTTY).
    See :ref:`putty` for the required settings.
 #.
 Observe the sensor readouts represented as comma-separated values.
    Every line represents a single sensor readout.